Analytic philosophy: Personal identity

-Since John Locke, philosophers have been concerned with the problem of personal identity.
-Problems of personal identity are analogous to the Ship of Theseus and talks of identity going back even further.
+Since John Locke's An Essay Concerning Human Understanding (1690), philosophers have been concerned with the problem of personal identity.
+(Note: Problems of personal identity are analogous to the Ship of Theseus and talks of identity going back even further.)
 Locke thought psychological continuity or memory made one the same person over time.
 Bernard Williams in The Self and the Future (1970) takes the opposite view, and argues that personal identity is bodily identity rather than mental continuity.

 Derek Parfit in Reasons and Persons (1984) defends a kind of bundle theory of personal identity.
-Parfit issues the thought experiment of a case of fission, where one person splits into two, say surviving with half of their brain, while the other half is put into a new body.
+Parfit issues several thought experiments including teleportation, and cases of fission, where one person splits into two, say surviving with half of their brain, while the other half is put into a new body.
 David Lewis defends perdurantism, where people are four-dimensional, so a person at any one time is only a part or slice of the whole person.

 Free will and determinism

-Peter van Inwagen's 1983 monograph An Essay on Free Will played an important role in rehabilitating libertarianism with respect to free will, in mainstream analytical philosophy.
-In the book, he introduces the consequence argument and the term incompatibilism about free will and determinism, to stand in contrast to compatibilism—the view that free will is compatible with determinism.
+Peter van Inwagen's monograph An Essay on Free Will (1983) played an important role in rehabilitating libertarianism, with respect to free will, in mainstream analytic philosophy.
+He introduces the consequence argument and the term incompatibilism about free will and determinism, to stand in contrast to compatibilism—the view that free will is compatible with determinism.
 Charlie Broad had previously made similar arguments.

 Principle of sufficient reason

-Since Leibniz philosophers have discussed the principle of sufficient reason or PSR.
-Van Inwagen criticizes the PSR.
-Alexander Pruss defends it.
+Since Leibniz philosophers have discussed the principle of sufficient reason, or PSR.
+Van Inwagen criticizes the PSR, while Alexander Pruss defends it.

 Philosophy of time

-Analytic philosophy of time traces its roots to the British idealist J. M. E. McTaggart's article "The Unreality of Time" (1908).
-In it, McTaggart distinguishes between the dynamic, A-, or tensed, theory of time (past, present, future), in which time flows; and the static or tenseless B-theory of time (earlier than, simultaneous with, later than).
+Analytic philosophy of time traces its roots to British idealist John McTaggart's article "The Unreality of Time" (1908).
+McTaggart distinguishes between the dynamic or tensed A-theory of time (past, present, future), in which time flows; and the static or tenseless B-theory of time (earlier than, simultaneous with, later than).

-The theory of special relativity seems to advocate a B-theory of time.
-David Lewis's perdurantism requires a B-theory of time.
 Arthur Prior, who invented tense logic, advocated the A-theory of time.
+Along with David Lewis's perdurantism, the theory of special relativity seems to advocate a B-theory of time.

 Eternalism holds that past, present, and future are equally real.
 In contrast, presentism holds that only entities in the present exist.
 The moving spotlight theory is a kind of hybrid view where all moments exist, but only one moment is present.
-Growing block holds that only the past and present exist, but the future does not (yet) exist.
-Charlie Broad advocated growing block.
+Growing block, advocated by Charlie Broad, holds that only the past and present exist, but the future does not (yet) exist (there is also the reverse, a shrinking block).

 Logical pluralism

-Many-valued and non-classical logics have been popular since the Polish logician Jan Lukasiewicz.
-Graham Priest is a dialetheist, seeing it as the most natural solution to problems such as the liar paradox.
-JC Beall, together with Greg Restall, is a pioneer of a widely-discussed version of logical pluralism.
+Many-valued and non-classical logics have been popular since the Polish logician Jan Łukasiewicz.
+Graham Priest is a dialetheist, denying the law of non-contradiction, seeing it as the most natural solution to problems such as the liar paradox.
+JC Beall, together with Greg Restall, is a pioneer of a widely discussed version of logical pluralism, the view that there is more than one correct logic.